davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported on MicroBlaze targets:

 save_volatiles
-  ``save_volatiles`` function attribute, MicroBlaze Use this attribute to indicate that the function is an interrupt handler.
+  ``save_volatiles`` function attribute, MicroBlazeUse this attribute to indicate that the function is an interrupt handler.
 All volatile registers (in addition to non-volatile registers) are saved in the function prologue.
 If the function is a leaf function, only volatiles used by the function are saved.
 A normal function